-Damage to the hip bones can be treated by hip resurfacing, which is a surgical procedure in which the damaged parts of the femoral head are trimmed, and the socket is removed and replaced with metal caps.
+Hip resurfacing is a treatment that can help improve the condition of a damaged hip bone.
+Hip resurfacing is a surgical procedure that consists in trimming the damaged parts of the femoral head and replacing the socket with metal caps.

-Indications & Contraindications
+Hip Resurfacing Indications & Contraindications

 Hip resurfacing surgery is performed with the patient under spinal or general anesthesia.

 Your surgeon makes an incision over your thigh to locate the hip joint.
 The femoral head is displaced from its socket, trimmed of the damage using special instruments, and fitted with a metal cap.
 The damaged bone and cartilage lining the socket is removed and a metal cup is fixed.
-Finally, the femoral head is repositioned into the socket, and the incision is closed.
+Finally, the femoral head is re-positioned into the socket, and the incision is closed.

 Advantages of Hip Resurfacing